DFortmann/Max-Jitter/README.md

 # Max-Jitter
 <h2> Tools for video mapping. </h2>

 Here are some tools I created in Max Jitter.
-They should work from Max 6 on Windows and Mac.
-I used only native Max objects and JavaScript.
+They should work from Max 6 on Windows and Mac. \n I used only native Max objects and JavaScript.
 The JavaScript objects have pattrstorage support.